nguyentruonglong/user-service/README.md

 - Sending Notifications: Authenticated users can send notifications to others through multiple communication channels, such as email, SMS, and push notifications, making it easier to stay connected.

-- Bearer Token-based Authentication: The service utilizes Bearer tokens to authenticate users, ensuring secure and authorized access to protected resources.
-Users receive a Bearer token upon successful login, which they include in subsequent API requests for authorization.

 - Phone Number Validation (Firebase-based): Leveraging Firebase, the User Service offers phone number validation through SMS.
 Users can request and verify their phone numbers by entering received verification codes.

 This comprehensive suite of features caters to a wide range of user management and authentication needs, making the User Service a reliable and indispensable component for building secure and user-centric applications.